-- 23. For more detailed consideration regarding the different faith traditions please refer to the entries in the JSB (now the Judicial College) Equal Treatment Bench Book. - 'I swear by [substitute Almighty God/name of God (such as Allah) or the name of the holy scripture] that the evidence I shall give shall be the truth, the - 25.
+- 23. For more detailed consideration regarding the different faith traditions please refer to the entries in the JSB (now the Judicial College) Equal Treatment Bench Book. - 24.
+The most common wording of the oath is: - 'I swear by [substitute Almighty God/name of God (such as Allah) or the name of the holy scripture] that the evidence I shall give shall be the truth, the whole truth and nothing but the truth.' - 25.
 The most common wording for making an affirmation is: